MahanBalooei/eukaryotic-signal-peptide-prediction/6- Deep_learning/README.md

 **Final model retraining:** after CV, the model is retrained on the full training set for the average best epoch across the 5 folds.
 This avoids needing to use the benchmark set for any training decision while still leveraging the full data.

 ---
+## Design Notes

+**Why ESM-2 instead of one-hot encoding?** One-hot encodings treat each amino acid independently and carry no evolutionary context.
+ESM-2 embeddings encode rich co-evolutionary and structural information learned from millions of sequences, allowing the downstream CNN+LSTM to focus on higher-level patterns rather than raw amino acid identity.
+The performance jump from SVM to this model reflects exactly that difference.

+**Why N-terminal truncation at 150 aa?** Signal peptides are N-terminal sequences, typically 16–30 residues long.
+Truncating at 150 aa keeps the model focused on the relevant region, reduces the ESM embedding cost considerably, and avoids diluting the signal with unrelated C-terminal content.

+**Why class-weighted loss?** With ~8:1 negative-to-positive imbalance, an unweighted loss would incentivise the model to predict SP− almost always.
+The `pos_weight` correction restores balance in the gradient signal without requiring any resampling of the dataset.

+**Legacy one-hot encoding functions** are retained in Cell 5 of the notebook for reference but are not called in the pipeline.
+They represent the original baseline approach and are kept for transparency.

+---

 ## Results